Integrating Network and Attack Graphs for Service-Centric Impact Analysis: Case Study

-To understand how the link weights affect the impact of vulnerabilities we repeat the analysis of fixing each vulnerability with varying network link weights and calculate the relative changes in the expected cumulative impact of a successful attack ($CE[I_{S18}]$).
-As previously established, with low link weights, node-to-node communication becomes less likely.
-This is clearly reflected in the results presented in Figure~\ref{sfig:vary_rem_vuln_end}, where it is seen that lowering $w_n$ results in an emphasis on mitigating vulnerabilities that can be exploited before there is a hop from node to node in the attack path.
-For example, if measured by $CE[I_{S18}]$, \emph{CVE-2008-4815} and \emph{CVE-2008-0015} both are among the most important vulnerabilities when $w_n$ is high but amongst the most trivial if $w_n$ is low.
+To understand how the link weights affect the impact of vulnerabilities we repeated the analysis of fixing each vulnerability with varying network link weights and calculated the relative changes in the expected cumulative impact of a successful attack ($CE[I_{S18}]$).
+As previously established, with low link weights, the lateral movement from a node to another becomes less likely.
+This is clearly reflected in the results presented in Fig.~\ref{sfig:vary_rem_vuln_end}, where it is seen that lowering $w_n$ results in an emphasis on mitigating vulnerabilities that can be exploited before there is a hop from node to node in the attack path.
+For example, if measured by $CE[I_{S18}]$, \emph{CVE-2001-0439} and \emph{CVE-2008-0015} both are among the most important vulnerabilities when $w_n$ is high but amongst the most trivial if $w_n$ is low.